Pelvic organ prolapse

 Mild cases of pelvic organ prolapse often don’t cause any symptoms.
 But if the organs drop down further, the following problems may arise:

-• feeling like there’s a foreign object in your abdomen
+• Feeling like there’s something in your belly (abdomen)

-Sometimes these organs slip down so far that the vagina is pushed outward or the womb bulges out of the vaginal opening.
-This type of prolapse can be especially distressing – both physically and emotionally.
-Many women feel ashamed, and it can greatly affect their sex life as well.
+Sometimes the organs slip down so far that the vagina bulges outward or part of the womb (uterus) visibly comes out of the vaginal opening.
+This type of vaginal or uterine prolapse is usually especially distressing – both physically and emotionally.
+Many women feel ashamed if this happens, and it can greatly affect their sex life as well.

 Causes and risk factors

-Pelvic organs drop down if the muscles and connective tissue that hold them in place are no longer firm enough.
-This is referred to as a weak pelvic floor.
+The pelvic floor closes the pelvic cavity from below.
+Made up of muscles and connective tissue, it helps to keep the pelvic organs in place.
+If the pelvic floor is no longer firm enough (a weak pelvic floor), the organs can drop down.
 Some women are more likely to have weak connective tissue because of their genes.
 Other risk factors include the following:

-• Vaginal birth: Giving birth in this way can damage and weaken the pelvic floor.
+• Vaginal births: Giving birth in this way can damage and weaken the pelvic floor.
+If the second ("pushing") stage of labor takes a long time, pelvic floor damage is more likely.
+The risk also increases if the child weighs more than 4,000 grams at birth or was delivered using forceps or a suction cup.
 Having a Cesarean section doesn't increase the risk of vaginal or uterine prolapse.

 • Age: Muscles and connective tissue become weaker over time.
 This can destabilize the support structures in the pelvic floor.